isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-on-the-trail-of-francis-p-ng-author-of-fmsr.md

 Then came my Eureka moment.
 As I started reading the peripheral information added to the poem.
 I noticed a footnote to Section VII of <i>F.M.S.R.</i>, which stated that the section was published as an independent poem titled "The Song of the Night Express" in the 1937 spring issue of <i>Life and Letters To-day</i>, a British literary magazine.[^7] Curious to know if Section VII and "The Song" were identical.
 I decided to seek out "The Song".

 The data bore out.
 In <i>Life and Letters To-day</i> was Section VII of <i>F.M.S.R.</i>, re-titled as “The Song of the Night Express”, which starts with “For he chánts of the whéels/ Of the whéels revolving, revolving".
-But also stumbled upon an unexpected surprise.
+But I also stumbled upon an unexpected surprise.
 The poem was attributed not to “Francis P. Ng” but to “Teo Poh Leng”.[^8] There was also a short biographical note about Teo, introducing him as having been born in 1912, serving as a primary school master in Singapore and having written poems that won the approval of British poet Silvia Townsend Warner and Cornish poet Ronald Bottrall.[^9]

 Suddenly in the face of precious information I had been unable to gather for half a year, a shiver of excitement pulsed through me.
 Who exactly was Teo Poh Leng?
 Why did he publish under a different name?
 Why did he publish his poem in the United Kingdom?
 With these questions swirling in my head, I spent countless hours at my desk, trawling the Internet for more details as well as reaching out to various Singaporeans with many inquiries.